ritesh/blog-source/README.md

-# Contains source for ritesh.github.io
+# ritesh.github.io
-Trying builds  with CircleCI
+This repository contains the source to build [blog.rsinha.org](https://blog.rsinha.org) using the [hugo](https://gohugo.io) static site generator.
+Feel free to use as you see fit, it may require additional tweaking to work with newer versions of hugo.

-# Blog
+# Credits
-Thanks to [https://github.com/jnjosh/jnjosh.com](Josh Johnson) for the theme
+Thanks to [Josh Johnson](https://github.com/jnjosh/jnjosh.com) for the theme